robitalec/targets-rgee-extract/README.md

 Learning Earth Engine (though I highly recommend it), can be a bit of overhead if you just need to, for example, sample a land cover product for a collection of points.
+Great packages like `sf` and `terra` exist in the R ecosystem for sampling from rasters, but Earth Engine (and its community of users) offers an incredible resource of data sets (see below), accessible without downloading any large files to your local machine.
 With that in mind, this project combining `targets` and rgee\`, and a couple simple helper functions, hopes to simple operations with Earth Engine easier.
 We won’t cover the anywhere near the full potential of Earth Engine, just things like sampling images or image collections with different types of features (for now).

 Working with Earth Engine through the Python package (or through `rgee` which also goes through the Python package via `reticulate`) has one